-- The main impact of changes in interest rate levels is to monies borrowed and invested at variable rates of interest. - The Council will consider matching borrowing at variable rates with investments similarly exposed to changes in interest rates as a way of mitigating any adverse budgetary impact. - Interest rate forecasts are provided by the Council's advisors and are closely monitored by the treasury team.
-Variations from original estimates and their impact on the Council's debt and investments are notified to the Audit Committee as necessary. - For its investments, the Council also considers dealing from forward periods dependent upon market conditions
+- The main impact of changes in interest rate levels is to monies borrowed and invested at variable rates of interest. - The Council will consider matching borrowing at variable rates with investments similarly exposed to changes in interest rates as a way of mitigating any adverse budgetary impact. - The Council may determine it is more cost effective in the short-term to fund its borrowing requirement through the use of internal resources ('internal borrowing') or through borrowing short-term loans.
+The benefits of such borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing or refinancing in future years when interest rates are expected to be higher. - Alternatively, the Council my consider forward starting loans where the interest rate is fixed in advance but the cash is received in later years.
+This would enable certainty of cost be achieved without suffering a 'cost of carry' in the intervening period. - Interest rate forecasts are provided by the Council's advisors and are closely monitored by the treasury team.
+Variations from original estimates and their impact on the Council's debt and investments are notified to the Audit Committee as necessary. - For its investments, the Council also considers dealing from forward periods dependent upon market conditions.
+The Council's counterparty term limits will apply and will include the forward period of the investment.